 - To make this pepper gravy for biscuits and gravy I simply started with the roux base, then whisked in 2 cups of whole milk.

 - Let this simmer for 5 minutes to thicken on medium heat.
 Continue cooking until desire thickness.

 - Just add your salt and of course pepper to taste.
-That is it!!
 Gravy is really that easy.
 I used to be nervous about making it until I discovered how simple it was to make.

 Go ahead and make some homemade biscuits too.
 The gravy will be amazing poured all over them.

 This gravy is a must every time I make fried chicken and mash potatoes.
 It is so good to pour the gravy over the potatoes or dip your chicken in it.
 It is a must side anytime I make this meal.